ycc3041/Optimization/README.md

 # Optimization
 This repository is for different projects related to optimization.

+## Prerequisites
+* python 3.6

+## Projects
-## Project 1: Implementation of Simplex Method
+- Project 1: Implementation of Simplex Method